boi4/libpfasst-doc/content/tools/_index.md

 |[prepend_rank.sh](./prepend_rank.sh)    | Prepends `$PMIX_RANK` to each line of the processes.                                                                                                                                            |
 |[prepend_spacing.sh](./prepend_rank.sh) | Adds some amount of spacing based on `$PMIX_RANK` to each line of the processes.
 When making the terminal font very small, this can visualize the outputs of different ranks next to each other.|

+*Note: You might need to chmod +x the scripts after downloading them to make them executable*

 <br/>